Today’s topics: plagues and pestilence running with spondylolisthesis

 “With men this is impossible; but with God all things are possible”— Matthew 19:26 (emphasis added)

 So, what is the impossible “this”?
 I suggest that the answer is unique to each of us.
 We each need to examine ourselves to know exactly what “this” looks like for us.

 For my friends who struggle with addiction and me, there is at least one common thread.
 With all the “impossible” things going on today, you and I and our addicted, chemically-imbalanced brains need all the help we can get.

 COVID-19 (Coronavirus) has changed the way we shop, the way we eat, the way we work, and in short, the way we interact with the world.

-Are you living in the age of Coronavirus, or are you actually living in spite of the Coronavirus?
+Are you living in the age of Coronavirus, or are you actually living despite the Coronavirus?

 “I am come that they might have life, and that they might have it more abundantly.”—John 10:10